This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.

 There is no graphic violence in the game apart from a couple of sprays of blood the player coughs up onto screens and with the possible exception of feelings of isolation or memory loss no obvious triggers.

 Breached costs just under £5 on Steam which is right at the bottom limit for a new PC game.
-To beat an understand the game totally will probably take two or three playthroughs at 1-2 hours each.
+To understand the mechanics and beat the game will probably take two or three playthroughs at 1-2 hours each.
 After beating the game there is little replayablity.

 Platforms: PC and Mac,